How to supervise and lock down protection on an iPhone or iPad (Windows)

 Plug the other end of the Apple USB cable into the iPhone/iPad device.

-After plugging in the cable, the iPhone/iPad device should ask you for permission to trust the device (that is, your Windows PC).
+After plugging in the cable, the iPhone/iPad device should ask you for permission to trust the device (that is, your Windows device).
 Tap the Trust option.

 Attempt to verify with Touch ID (which will then give you an option to enter your child's unlock passcode).